payu-org/payu/docs/source/config.rst

    setting (and typically required for many models).

-   *Note:* ``unlimited`` *works without any issues, but explicit stacksize values may not be correctly communicated across raijin nodes.*
+   *Note:* ``unlimited`` *works without any issues, but explicit stacksize values may not be correctly communicated across compute nodes.*

 ``runspersub``
    Define the maximum number of runs per PBS job submit.
 The default is 1.